Senior Teaching Assistant

-As a Senior Teaching Assistant, you will support Class Teachers in enabling children and young people with a wide range of needs to succeed at school.
+As a class second you will support the class teacher in enabling children and young people with a wide range of educational needs to succeed at school.
 You will put in place strategies that support pupils to engage in the curriculum and will be responsible for planning learning sequences (with support from the teacher), preparing resources and directing classroom support staff.
-You will also be required to support our outreach transition for individual pupils which may include working in their homes or other venues in the community.
-It will therefore be necessary to have a full clean driving licence and access to a vehicle with business insurance.

 The post is exempt from the Rehabilitation of Offenders Act 1974 and subject to a check being carried out at an Enhanced level by the Disclosure and Barring Service regarding any previous criminal record.

 Dorothy Goodman School is seeking to promote the employment of disabled people and will make any adjustments considered reasonable to the above duties under the terms of the Equalities Act 2010 to accommodate a suitable disabled candidate.

 Dorothy Goodman School shares a commitment to safeguard and promote the welfare of children and young people.
 Our commitment is underpinned by robust processes and procedures that seek to maximise opportunity, minimise risk and continuously promote a culture that embraces the ethos of safeguarding amongst our workforce.

 Closing Date: Thursday 12th November 2020 at 12.00pm